MHPE Program Admissions

 Standardized Test Scores

-- SAT, ACT, MCAT, PCAT, or other pre-health exam scores may be submitted.
+- If an applicant desires, SAT, ACT, MCAT, PCAT, or other pre-health exam scores may be submitted.

 - Submission of GRE scores is highly recommended to enhance the application for baccalaureate applicants.

 One completed reference form from a practice colleague or faculty member is required to complete the application for admission.